GoCommands Configuration¶

 Using iCommands Configuration¶

 GoCommands is compatible with iCommands' configuration files.
-It can automatically detect and use the existing iCommands configuration files located in ~/.irods
+It can automatically detect and use the existing iCommands configuration files located in ~/.irods.
+Additionally, GoCommands creates its own configuration files in this directory, allowing users to work with both iCommands and GoCommands interchangeably.

-Using an External Configuration File (YAML or JSON) without init
+Using an External Configuration File (YAML or JSON) without init¶

-directory.
+GoCommands can read configurations from YAML or JSON files without running init to create the ~/.irods directory.
 This approach offers flexibility but requires specifying the configuration file path for each command.
 Here's how to use this method:

 -